rnaksdl/rnaksdl.github.io/readme.md

 ## log

+04/21/2024
+	I'm finished with my Budget Helper!!
+	My next project will be polishing up about me page and the resume.
+	Doing so will refine my CSS even more!

 04/18/2024
 	I scatched up my ideas!
 Hopefully I can find some time to code it up this weekend..